 Example listings, shown to illustrate the hub.
 Tranzio is in open beta - real community translations will appear here as creators publish them.

-Play in your language - community translations are always free.
+Play in your language: community translations are always free.

-No ads, no limits - the full app for serious translators.
+No ads, no limits.
+The full app for serious translators.

 For teams translating games together, at scale.

-Your plan continues automatically at the listed price and renews each billing period until you cancel.
+Pro and Studio include a 14-day free trial.
+Unless you cancel before it ends, your plan continues automatically at the listed price and renews each billing period until you cancel.
 Cancel anytime.
 See our Terms and Refund Policy.

 * The Free plan shows no ads today.
 We may introduce advertising on the Free plan in the future, subject to your consent where the law requires.